$E$-theory is compactly assembled: -categories

 \begin{lem} The subcategory $\bD^{\casmbl}$ is closed under countable filtered colimits and \pcas.
 If $\bD$ is stable, then so is $\bD^{\casmbl}$. \end{lem} \begin{proof} The subcategory $\bD^{\shp}$ is closed under countable filtered colimits by \cref{werojgpwertgwerrfwerfw}.
-Since the functor $S$ preserves filtered colimits we can conclude inductively that $ \bD^{(i)}$ is closed under countable filtered colimits.
+Since the functor $S$ preserves filtered colimits we can conclude by transfinite induction that $ \bD^{(i)}$ is closed under countable filtered colimits {for every ordinal $i$}.
 This implies that $\bD^{\casmbl}$ is closed under countable filtered colimits.
 By construction, if $A$ is in $\bD^{\casmbl}$, then $S(A)\in\Ind^{\aleph_{1}} (\bD^{\casmbl}) $.
 Consequently, $\bD^{\casmbl}$ is \pcas.

 For stability we argue similarly, using the second assertion of \cref{werojgpwertgwerrfwerfw}. \end{proof}